-- The deck is well cut out to provide more than enough space to the wheels.
+- The deck is well cut out to provide more than enough space for the wheels.
 There is no chance of wheel biting.

-- I like the rocker deck profile with slightly w-concave as it gives sufficient control.
+- I like the rocker deck profile with a slightly w-concave as it gives sufficient control.

 - Its grip tape is flawlessly applied to provide the desired grip.

 - Turning or carving with this board is a plain sailing task.